eralpkor/twitchtv/README.md

-# twitchtv
+# twitch.tv JSON API

-This is a Twitch.TV JSON API project for FeeCodeCamp
+This is a Twitch.TV JSON API project for FeeCodeCamp.org